By Jenny Upchurch • THE TENNESSEAN • August 30, 2009

 They weren't there to write speeding tickets, says Capt.
 Rich Foley, park police commander.

-The aim is to teach riders about the new 15 mph speed limit on the walk/bike paths and encourage riders and walkers to
+The aim is to teach riders about the new 15 mph speed limit on the walk/bike paths and encourage riders and walkers to share the space.

 Conflicts between cyclists and pedestrians are a big issue and seem to be on the rise, Foley said, in particular on the Shelby Bottoms trail but also on Stones River and Richland Creek greenways.